 It starts off with a kid, just hanging out with his mates having a bit of fun, then there’s nowhere to siphon off that energy.
 It just goes straight into the underground economy and into gangsterism; it becomes a straight career path.

 Where does the pornography in your work fit into all this?
 Because it was a big theme in both Porno and Filth.

-It’s been said that you based the necrophiliac paedophile Freddy Royle (from Lorraine Goes to Livingston, a novella published in 1996) on Jimmy Savile.
+It’s been said that you based the necrophiliac pedophile Freddy Royle (from Lorraine Goes to Livingston, a novella published in 1996) on [disgraced BBC host and child abuser] Jimmy Savile.
 Is that true?

 Yeah, I’d heard some stories from people who work in the hospitals about Savile and I didn’t take them too seriously, because you know everyone thought Savile was weird and a bit creepy.
 I remember my dad watching Top of the Pops and saying, "There’s something wrong with that guy."
 And I’d say, "Well, you say that about everybody who's got long hair and dresses a bit funny."
 But, like, "Nah, nah, nah," he’d say, "it’s way beyond that."
 A lot of people just seemed to sense something.
 I thought maybe he was just a great British eccentric and all that.
 Alan McGee talks about meeting Savile in his autobiography and getting a strange feeling off him.

 And that's what made you base Freddy on him?